 - Are last year’s customers going to support our sales strategy for the coming year?

-- Are the behaviors in our business going to support our sales strategy for the coming year?
+- Are the behaviours in our business going to support our sales strategy for the coming year?

-- How have we validated our existing customer spend for the coming year?
+- How have we validated our existing customer spending for the coming year?

-- Is our sales force structure and roles correctly aligned to the sales strategy?
+- Are our sales force structure and roles correctly aligned with the sales strategy?

 - Do we have sufficient metrics to drive the sales business and make informed timely decisions?

 - Do we have sufficient information and knowledge internally to drive the business?

 - Does our implementation cover sufficient points that support the delivery of the strategy?